LTurret/mltd-card-image-solver/README.md

 Licensed under [MIT](LICENSE).

-The copyright of any characters in the image(includes .psd, .png) belongs to [Bandai Namco Entertainment](https://www.bandainamcoent.co.jp/).
+The copyright of any characters in the image belongs to [Bandai Namco Entertainment](https://www.bandainamcoent.co.jp/).